Covered Calls in 2026: My Weekly Income System

 Step 2: Choose Your Strike Price (The Risk/Reward Dial)

-For income and growth, we recommend selling calls with a Delta between .15 and .30, which often corresponds to a 70% to 85% probability of profit.
-Delta can be interpreted as the approximate probability of the option finishing in-the-money.
-A .20 Delta strike, for example, has roughly a 20% chance of being in-the-money at expiration and an 80% chance of expiring worthless.
+Sell calls with a delta between .15 and .30.
+That gives you a 70% to 85% chance of profit.
+Delta is roughly the odds the option finishes in the money.
+A .20 delta call has about a 20% chance of getting hit.
+An 80% chance of expiring worthless.

 Step 3: Pick Your Expiration (The Time Horizon)